-- In most cases, a rollover happens when you direct your employer to move your money from a 401k to an IRA that you have opened at a bank.
-That is called a direct rollover, or a trustee-to-trustee transfer.
+- In most cases, a rollover happens when you direct your employer to move your money from a 401(k) to an IRA you have opened at a bank.
+That is called a direct rollover.
+When you have your broker switch directly from one IRA to another, it’s called a trustee-to-trustee transfer.

 - You have as long as you want to do a direct rollover.
-In almost all cases, you can leave the money in a 401k indefinitely, or in an IRA under your control at a brokerage.
+In almost all cases (check with your employer), you can leave the money in a 401(k) indefinitely.

-Most IRA rollovers happen without anyone touching the money directly.
-Your 401k plan administrator will just directly transfer the 401k money to the IRA you designate.
+Most IRA rollovers happen without anyone actually touching the money.
+Your 401(k) plan administrator will just directly transfer the 401(k) money to the IRA you designate.
 You can avoid taxes and hassle with this option.

 That’s called the 60-day rollover rule.
 A rollover in which you handle the money yourself is called an indirect rollover.